VisionSystemsInc/docker_blueprints/README.rst

    :target: https://circleci.com/gh/VisionSystemsInc/docker_blueprints
    :alt: CirclCI

-A docker blueprint is a (usually complex) docker image that can be included in a multi-stage build so that you don't always have to find and repeat that "perfect set of Dockerfile lines to include software XYZ", such as GDAL, PDAL, etc. , tini, etc.
+A docker blueprint is a (usually complex) docker image that can be included in a multi-stage build so that you don't always have to find and repeat that "perfect set of Dockerfile lines to include software XYZ", such as GDAL, PDAL, etc.

 How to use